Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Step 11 - Flip Wheel Over

-Flip your wheel over, and starting the opposite of the rim lock, finish removing the tire from the rim.
+Flip your wheel over, start the opposite of the rim lock, and finish removing the tire from the rim.

 Step 12 - Pry Rim Up Out Of The Tire

-This time, use your spoons with the lip up and pry the rim up out of the tire.
+Use your spoons with the lip up and pry the rim out of the tire this time.

 Inspect & Clean The Rim